-Pausing gives you to take control and become more aware of what’s happening.
+Pausing lets you take control and become more aware of what’s happening.
 Pausing is not delaying.
 Pausing is your first action.
 You want to ensure that you will do it right the first time.

-Pause to allow yourself to examine, brainstorm, ask questions.
+Pause to allow yourself to examine, brainstorm, and ask questions.

-It may take you five minutes, 1 minute, or 15 seconds to do this.
+Doing this may take five minutes, 1 minute, or 15 seconds.
 But, thisBut, this is a habit that everyone can do.